 Call or email the candidates or research the internet.
 The Voter Guide prepared by the Illinois Family Institute can be of some help.

-Last of all: Before you vote on Tuesday, pray for God to work through our electoral process to give us leaders who fear God and respect His laws and for citizens who will do the same.
+Last of all: Before you vote, pray for God to work through our electoral process to give us leaders who fear God and respect His laws and for citizens who will do the same.
 Pray that all Christians would not only keep all God-pleasing laws but even surpass them in their desire to love God and their neighbors as themselves!

 These questions were prepared by Pastor Walther.
 Feel free to contact him at email@example.com.